 13 Homemade Herbal Balm + Salve Recipes

 Colds and allergies can make every breath you take feel uncomfortable.
 Relieve congestion with this DIY Breathe Easy Balm made with our favorite essential oils for congestion and respiratory ailments.
-Also includes a recipe that’s safe for use with children.
+It also includes a recipe that’s safe for use with children.

 Winter can be brutal on your hands.
-If you’re suffering from dryness, painful cracks, and redness, this homemade honey hand balm will help.
-We also swear by this kokum butter balm for repairing flaky hands and cracked cuticles.
+If you’re suffering from dryness, painful cracks, and redness, this homemade Honey Hand Balm will help.
+We also swear by this Kokum Butter Balm for repairing flaky skin and cracked cuticles.

-This DIY warming muscle rub is made with a blend of cayenne pepper and ginger that soothes post-workout soreness and other aches and pains.
-It’s a skin-warming combination of almond oil, shea butter, coconut oil, beeswax, ground cayenne pepper, ground ginger, and camphor, peppermint, clove, and eucalyptus oils.
+This DIY Warming Muscle Rub is made with a blend of cayenne pepper [source] and ginger [source] that soothes post-workout soreness and other aches and pains.
+It’s a skin-warming combination of almond oil, shea butter, coconut oil, beeswax, ground cayenne pepper, ground ginger, and camphor, peppermint, clove, and eucalyptus essential oils.

-A soothing combination of coconut oil, shea butter and essential oils to soothe itchy bites all summer long.
-Includes lemon balm and other oils that calm inflammation and kill bacteria.
+Try this soothing combination of coconut oil, shea butter, and essential oils to make Bug Bite Balm Sticks that will soothe itchy bites all summer long.
+It includes lemon balm [source] and other oils that calm inflammation and kill bacteria.

-Cocoa butter is chock full of essential fatty acids, so it hydrates the skin deeply and locks in moisture so skin stays soft and supple.
-Combine it with coconut oil in this easy-to-make cuticle balm that smells like a vacation in a jar.
-For a full-body cocoa butter balm, try this after-sun butter to rejuvenate parched, dry skin.
+Cocoa butter is chock full of essential fatty acids [source], so it hydrates the skin deeply and locks in moisture to keep skin soft and supple.
+For a full-body cocoa butter balm, try this After-Sun Butter to rejuvenate parched, dry skin.
+Or combine it with coconut oil to make an easy cuticle balm that smells like a vacation in a jar.

-Infused with green tea and zinc oxide, this balm protects your lips from free radicals and sun damage.
+Because it is infused with green tea and zinc oxide, this balm protects your lips from free radicals [source] and sun damage [source].
 Did you know zinc oxide makes a great acne balm, too?
-Add it to a balm to heal wounds, regenerate cells, and bring inflammation down–all of which work well in fighting acne.
+Add it to a balm to heal wounds, regenerate cells, and reduce inflammation—all of which work well for fighting acne.

 Our heels take a beating, often causing chapped and cracked areas.
 A heel balm is a great solution for this common problem.
-Lavender is both antiseptic and anti-inflammatory, plus the calming, relaxing herb helps bring on sleep when used in a pre-bedtime foot massage.553
+Lavender is both antiseptic and anti-inflammatory [source].
+Plus, this calming, relaxing herb helps bring on sleep [source] when used in a pre-bedtime foot massage.